 At the end of the day, Google is beholden to its shareholders and they are in the business of using your data to sell ads.
-While it’s highly unlikely that Google will use this data, it’s just better to avoid putting all your sensitive data in one place.
+While it’s highly unlikely that Google will use your password data, it’s just better to avoid putting all your sensitive data in one place.

 Solution: Switch to using a password manager such as 1Password (the one I use and recommend) to keep your passwords separate from your Google Chrome or other browser.

 Google Chrome Password Manager isn’t Well-Secured